Wikipedia Consulting

 Jessica Wade, Ph.D., an award-winning physicist from Imperial College London, learned several years ago that less than 18% of biographies on Wikipedia are about women.

-The same holds true for minorities of any description: A built-in bias, due to the dominant white male demographic of Wikipedia volunteer editors, has led to a serious imbalance in Wikipedia’s content.
-So while Wikipedia’s editors work to achieve a better gender and color balance among its members, To the Point Collaborative is focused on articles about those who have been overlooked.
+The Wikimedia Foundation has acknowledged this bias, and has created ways to address it.
+While Wikipedia’s editors work to achieve a better gender and color balance among its members, To the Point Collaborative is focused on articles about those who have been overlooked.

 One such person who was eligible for a Wikipedia article but hadn’t yet been included on the site is best-selling author Julie Lythcott-Haims.
 Julie contacted To the Point Collaborative in 2021, asking if she was eligible for an article on Wikipedia.